Processing math: 100%

 For the log-log plot there are two possibilities:

-• plot the log of the quantities on linear axis, in which case start the base you have used.
+• plot the log of the quantities on linear axis, in which case state the base you have used, e.g log10, and you should have log in the axis labels.

 plt.loglog()